 Cars to vans: Who might use a car-derived van?

-A CDV might be used by someone who needs to carry heavier loads on a regular basis - either for personal or business reasons.
+A CDV vehicle might be used by someone who needs to carry heavier loads on a regular basis - either for personal or business reasons.

 A car-derived van is a cost effective way to get some of the benefits of a “proper” van, without the high cost.
+You can find out how to choose a van with our guide.

 What are the loading capacities of car-derived vans?